EXPLORE THE HISTORY OF OUR VILLAGES & PEOPLE

 This is very much a 'work in progress', so please CONTACT us if you have any further information, photos, memories or constructive comments to help us build a history of both or either villages.

 We hope you will enjoy your visit!

 Many people have contributed photos, written items, memories, research, and have given permission for extracts from their own books and websites to be used.
-In particular we would like to thank John Betts (for almost all the historic photos); Michael Coates (Hethel Camp, School & teachers); Heather Barnes (research on WW1 men); Alison Lee (research on Branthwaytes, Beevors and Hethel men in WW1); Susie Whitehouse (Gladys Watling's memories); Jill Hammond (1977 centenary booklets from Bracon Ash & Hethel CP School); Cathy Nicholls (Ted Moore's memoirs and other material); Ted Moore for permission to use his memoirs.
-Jean Goodrum & Graham Martin (long-time residents) contributed memories.
-Mrs Brooks (information on Woodlands); Peter Bailey (information on Fred Waters); John Myhill for information on family and Church Farm.
+In particular we would like to thank John Betts (for almost all the historic photos); Michael Coates (Hethel Camp, School & teachers); Heather Barnes (research on WW1 men from Bracon Ash); Alison Lee (research on Branthwaytes, Beevors and Hethel men in WW1); Susie Whitehouse (Gladys Watling's memories; photos); Jill Hammond (1977 centenary booklets from Bracon Ash & Hethel CP School; bowls club photos); Cathy Nicholls (Ted Moore's memoirs and other material); Ted Moore for permission to use his memoirs; Peter Nichols (photos; reports of Hethel surveys).
+Jean Goodrum & Graham Martin (long-time residents) contributed memories & photos.
+Mrs Brooks (information on Woodlands); Peter Bailey (information on Fred Waters); John Myhill (information & photo of family and Church Farm); Nigel Legg (information on Hall Farm & Berneys); H Berney (information on Bracon Hall).
 Martin Thurlow (information on a WW2 casualty).
-Ivy Futter & Graham Crummett for identifying photos; Graham Crummett for transcripts of census returns;
+Ivy Futter & Graham Crummett for identifying photos; Graham Crummett for transcripts of census returns.